asmodehn/complexity/PITCHME.md

 @ul[spaced]
 - what is 0 ? in roman numerals ?
 - what is -2 apple ? why ?
-- what is 4 parts of one cake ? what if I take 0.5 part ? double cake ?
+- what is 4 slices of a cake ? what if I take 0.5 slices ? double cake ?
 @ulend

 ---

-## Go Forth and Do Math
+## Go Forth and Do Science

 @ul[spaced]
 - why is the sky blue ?
 - Ever tried to break a spaghetti in 2 pieces ?
+- Can every even integer (> 2) be expressed as the *sum* of two primes ?
+(Goldbach)
-...
+- ...
 @ulend